Ravnur-Inc/ams-api-replacement-demo-app/README.md

 ## How do I migrate my existing AMS assets to RMS?

-Ravnur includes a migration tool as part of the RMS manage application.
+Ravnur Media Services includes migration functionality as part of the RMS managed application.
 It copies the asset metadata (not content - that stays put), content key policies, transforms and streaming locators from AMS to RMS so that your assets are streamable within minutes.
 A migration guide will be delivered together with the RMS deployment instructions.
 For any migration-related queries, please refer to the Roadmap and Q&A sections.

 ## RMS Feature Roadmap